 Pavement materials

-Council may have differing aggregate requirements to other RIS member councils, and these will need to be confirmed prior to design.
+Council may have differing aggregate requirements to other RITS member councils, and these will need to be confirmed prior to design.
 All materials must be accepted by Council prior to their use.

 Pit sand

 Imported sand used in the formation of the lower sub-base pavement, footpaths, shared paths and paved areas, must be ‘run of pit’ sand, free of organic matter and well graded.
 It must be made up of clean particles of silica or hard stone containing minimal silts, clays and pumices.
 This also applies to the pit sand if used as imported subgrade for concrete work.